 A miter saw (also known as a chop saw) is the fastest and easiest way to cut wood boards down.
 It can cut straight or angled boards and is the tool you’ll need if you want to take on a simple building project that uses 2×4’s or any other standard pieces of lumber.
 I used mine to create my DIY wood wall art in the living room, and it’s also the tool we use when we’re installing baseboards or other trim.
 I wrote a post all about how to use a miter saw a while back, so if you want a quick primer on what it is and how it works, go check that out!

-A circular saw is great for cutting large or unwieldy pieces of wood.
-A miter saw is definitely a powerhouse, but it can’t cut wider pieces of wood – for that, a circular saw is a beginner’s best friend!
-We used ours to cut the wood plank for our DIY entry console table and to cut down the countertops when we were replacing our bathroom counter.
+entry closet organization and to cut down the countertops when we were replacing our bathroom counter.
 It’s great when you need to cut something that isn’t easy to move or pick up – and I also created a post and video all about how to use a circular saw, so be sure to read it before you grab one.

-Put simply, a nail gun is the tool that takes on the job of a hammer.
-Rather than having to pound each nail in individually, a nail gun allows you to insert nails with just the pull of a trigger.
-This tool is absolutely invaluable when you’re doing something like installing a plank wall or adding shiplap to a room.
-It’s also the tool to use when you’re installing baseboards or trim (I used it a lot on Jackson’s built-in shelves and bed).
+installing a plank wall or adding shiplap to a room.
+It’s also the tool to use when you’re installing baseboards or trim.
 It won’t replace your hammer completely (if you’re just hanging a picture on a wall with a single nail, you don’t usually need to bust out the power tools!) but it’s an important tool to have in your arsenal.

 If you’ve been reading my blog for any length of time then you’ll know that I’m obsessed with my paint sprayer.
 I use it for just about everything, and it makes painting tasks so much less annoying!
 A paint sprayer is perfect for if you’re painting a piece of furniture, an old Craigslist find, or just about anything in your home that needs a fresh coat of paint.
 A few quick projects we used ours on?
-Our kid-friendly outdoor picnic table, the built-in shelves and daybed in Jackson’s room, and literally every time I paint furniture.
+Painting our bathroom cabinets, the exterior of our house, and literally every time I paint furniture.

 I hope this list is helpful if you’re wanting to get started on some woodworking on your own and are looking for a list of essential woodworking tools for beginners!
 I’ve had so much fun over the last year or so learning how to use all of the different power tools we’ve already got, and I highly encourage you to try it out if you haven’t yet!